Information for Parents

 Watch for Warning Signs and Know Your Emergency Resources

 If you become aware that something is wrong – that your student may be in need of help – the Wellness Exchange at (212) 443-9999 is ready to assist and respond to your questions and concerns 24 hours a day, 7 days a week.
-In an emergency situation, we instruct students to call 911 and NYU Public Safety at (212) 998-2222 to get the immediate assistance they need.
-If you are aware of an emergency involving your student, call NYU Public Safety at (212) 998-2222.
+In an emergency situation, we instruct students to call 911 and NYU Campus Safety at (212) 998-2222 to get the immediate assistance they need.
+If you are aware of an emergency involving your student, call NYU Campus Safety at (212) 998-2222.